 CAs maintain a list of revoked certificates, often called the certificate revocation list (CRL).
 You can use the Online Certificate Status Protocol (OCSP) to dynamically check the status of a certificate.
 Some public key certificates have URIs embedded in them.
 They identify a web location where you can check the CRL or the web location of an OCSP server.

-For more information, see RFC 2459: Certificate and CRL Profile and RFC 2560: Online Certificate Status Protocol - OCSP.
+For more information, see Section 3.3 of Internet X.509 Public Key Infrastructure Certificate and CRL Profile, RFC 2459 and the RFC X.509 Internet Public Key Infrastructure Online Certificate Status Protocol - OCSP, RFC 2560.

 You can require the use of a specific IKE protocol version on a per-rule basis, which enables you to change only the IPsec rule while not changing its corresponding IKE configuration rule.
 Specifying the IKEv2 protocol in an IPsec rule is a useful step when transitioning systems in an orderly fashion from the legacy IKEv1 protocol.
 For an example, see Example 33, Configuring IPsec Policy to Use the IKEv2 Protocol Only.